emqx/cloud-docs/en_US/deployments/http_authz.md

   ::: tip

   The `POST` method is recommended.
 When using the `GET` method, some sensitive information (such as plaintext passwords) might be exposed through HTTP server logs.
-Additionally, for untrusted environments, please use HTTPS.
+Additionally, for untrusted environments, use HTTPS.

   :::